Ghost Mannequin Alternative: AI On-Model in 2026

 If you're evaluating AI photoshoot tools to retire your ghost-mannequin workflow, the questions that actually matter:

-- What base model?
-Gemini 3 Pro Image (Nano Banana Pro), Imagen 3, or comparable 2025–2026 frontier models preserve garment fidelity.
-SDXL-based tools cost less and distort more.
+- What model generation?
+2025–2026 frontier image generation preserves garment fidelity.
+First-generation diffusion tools cost less and distort more.

 - What output resolution?
 4K is the new floor for product imagery.
 1024px outputs feel dated and crop poorly into mobile-first product pages.